 As a startup, it’s important to have a clear and effective sales funnel strategy in place to ensure that you are effectively converting leads into customers.
-A sales funnel is a visual representation of the customer journey, from awareness of your product or service to purchase.
+A sales process is a visual representation of the customer journey, from awareness of your product or service to purchase.
 By understanding and optimizing each stage of the funnel, you can increase your chances of turning leads into paying customers.

-- Define your target audience
+1. Define your target audience

 Identify the characteristics of your ideal customer.